Dalrymple Gap walking track

 Stone-pitched bridge to palm grove (200m)

-From the bridge, it is a five minute walk through rainforest to a gap in the range.
+From the bridge, it is a 5min walk through rainforest to a gap in the range.
 As you walk down the steep slope, imagine how difficult it was for wagons to climb and descend.
 Further along the track you will see a grove of magnificent palms.
-There are four palm types—lawyer vine, Alexandra, solitaire and fan.
+There are 4 palm types—lawyer vine, Alexandra, solitaire and fan.

 Palm grove to Dalrymple Creek grave (1km)